-We established a new phone number that simplifies access to FSA's contact centers for schools.
-You can now call a single toll-free number, 1-855-FSA-4-FAA (1-855-372-4322), to reach centers such as CPS/SAIG technical support, the COD School Relations Center, and the NSLDS Customer Support Center.

-At this single number you can get more information about the various call centers or connect directly to the center you need.
-The existing phone numbers for all the centers will remain, and you can continue to use those to call the centers directly.
-See the November 15, 2013, electronic announcement.
+A single toll-free number, 1-855-FSA-4-FAA (1-855-372-4322), allows access to FSA's contact centers such as CPS/SAIG technical support, the COD School Relations Center, and the NSLDS Customer Support Center.
+At this single number you can get more information about the various call centers or connect to the center you need.
+The individual phone numbers for all the centers remain available, and you can use those to call the centers directly.